localvoid/ivi/packages/ivi/README.md

 ### Babel Plugin

 `"@ivi/babel-plugin"` package provides babel plugins for precompiling and optimizing templates.

 - `"@ivi/babel-plugin/client"` plugin precompiles templates and should be applied in a module transformation pass for Client-Side Rendering.
 - `"@ivi/babel-plugin/client-optimizer"` deduplicates shared data and should be applied in a chunk transformation pass for Client-Side Rendering.
 - `"@ivi/babel-plugin/server"` plugin precompiles templates for Server-Side Rendering.

 ## Declarative UI

 ### Templates

 The ivi library allows you to create HTML templates using JavaScript template literals.
-These literals can be tagged with either `htm` or `svg`, and are comprised of static HTML and dynamic expessions that will be evaluated at runtime, allowing for dynamic content in the template.
+These literals can be tagged with either `htm` or `svg`, and are comprised of static HTML and dynamic expessions that will be evaluated at runtime, allowing for dynamic content in templates.

 When you write an ivi template expression, it does not immediately create or update the DOM.
 Instead, it describes the DOM structure as a `VTemplate` object.
-To actually create or update the DOM based on this description, you will need to pass the `VTemplate` to the [`update()`](#update) function, along with a root node where the template will be rendered.
+To actually create or update the DOM based on this description, you will need to pass `VTemplate` object to the [`update()`](#update) function, along with a root node which will contain the rendered template.

 ```js
 import { createRoot, update } from "ivi";